-Police is not allowed to keep a person in Police custody beyond 48 hours without either releasing them or taking them to court.
+Remember!
+Remember!
+Torture is prohibited under the Police is not allowed to keep a person Constitution and no one is allowed to in Police custody beyond 48 hours torture a suspect so as to get without either releasing them or taking information out of them. them to court.